Duabanga grandiflora

-From its peculiar habit, Duabanga grandiflora (syn.
-D. sonneratioides) is a singular feature in its native forests.
+Duabanga grandiflora (syn.
+D. sonneratioides) is a species of evergreen tropical tree.
+From its peculiar habit, it is a singular feature in its native forests.
 The trunk is erect, 40–80 feet high, undivided but sometimes forking from the base.
 The lower limbs spread drooping from the trunk; these are long, slender, sparingly branched, and the branches are four-angled, loosely covered with large spreading leaves.
 Since the leaves are arranged in two ranks, the slender branches resemble petioles, bearing pinnae of a compound leaf; the leaves are further often recurved, and are deep green above, and almost white beneath.
 The large blossoms expand in April, exhaling a rank odour reportedly resembling asafoetida when they first burst, but they become inodorous before the petals drop.
 The stamens are all bent inwards in bud.
 The fruit is a large as a small apple.
 The wood is white and soft.

 Distribution

 Native to India, Nepal, southern China, Myanmar and Malaysia.